Lemodo/rlvnz-push-notifications/README.md

 <br>
 The Project was built to create a simple and easy way to send web-push notifications to users.
 By using the Firebase Cloud Messaging API I could focus on improving the core features than having to create a whole web-push system in the limited time I had.
 Firebase Cloud Messaging is a free of charge service offered by Google.

+#### This README is not complete.
+Some steps, especially at the installation will be missing.

 <p align="right">(<a href="#top">back to top</a>)</p>